KYW-TV: News operation

 The experiment with different newscast names ended after almost three years in 1994, just before it became a CBS station, when the station began calling its newscasts KYW News 3, with familiar Philadelphia anchors Larry Kane (from rival WCAU-TV) and Stephanie Stahl (from Miami's WSVN) coming on board.
-Kane anchored the 11:00 p.m. broadcast solo, while Stahl anchored the 6:00 p.m. report, first with Bruce Hamilton, then with Pittsburgh's Don Cannon (though due to potential confusion with a local radio DJ also named Don Cannon, he went under his birth name of Don Clark while at KYW; he left in 1998 for sister KDKA).
-Also during this time, the station entered into an agreement with the Franklin Institute museum to utilize weather data collected by the Institute for use in on-air forecasts, branded as the Franklin Institute Forecast.
+Kane anchored the 11 p.m. broadcast solo, while Stahl anchored the 6 p.m. report, first with Bruce Hamilton, then with Pittsburgh's Don Cannon (though due to potential confusion with a local radio DJ also named Don Cannon, he went under his birth name of Don Clark while at KYW; he left in 1998 for sister KDKA).
+Also during this time, the station entered into an agreement with the Franklin Institute to use weather data collected by the Institute for use in on-air forecasts, branded as the Franklin Institute Forecast.
 A half-hour noon newscast was resurrected following the September 1995 switch to CBS.
 The Eyewitness News name was restored in early 1998.

 KYW-TV used music packages based on KYW radio's musical signature until 2003, even in the period immediately after rebranding as "CBS 3".
 That year, it adopted "News in Focus" by composer John Hegner as its theme song.
 This package, like the majority of themes for CBS' owned-and-operated stations, is based on "Channel 2 News", written in 1975 for WBBM-TV in Chicago (known as "I Love Chicago, Chicago, My Home"; ironically, WCAU-TV used music based on this theme for its last decade as a CBS-owned station).
 Channel 3 used an updated version written in 2003 for New York City sister station WCBS-TV.
-The change to "News In Focus" came just after KYW began calling itself "CBS 3".
+The change to "News In Focus" came just after KYW began branding itself "CBS 3".
 In 2005, KYW-TV ditched "News In Focus" in favor of another "Channel 2 News"-based tune, "The Enforcer" (a.k.a.
 "The CBS Enforcer Music Collection") also composed by Frank Gari.

 Also in 2003, KYW-TV became a factor in the Philadelphia news race for the first time in over 20 years.
-The previous summer, it persuaded WPVI-TV's longtime 5:00 p.m. anchor, Marc Howard, to jump ship to anchor its 11:00 news.
+The previous summer, it persuaded WPVI-TV's longtime 5 p.m. anchor, Marc Howard, to jump ship to anchor its 11 p.m. newscast.
 Kathy Orr, weekend weathercaster at WCAU, also moved to channel 3.
-Then, in September 2003, the station lured Larry Mendte away from WCAU.
+Then, in September, the station lured Larry Mendte away from WCAU.
 Mendte had been the lead anchor at that station when it defeated WPVI in the ratings for the first time in 30 years.
-Alycia Lane, a weekend anchor at Miami's WTVJ, was added to complement Mendte, and they became the station's new top anchor team, anchoring KYW's 6:00 and 11:00 p.m. newscasts.
+Alycia Lane, a weekend anchor at Miami's WTVJ, was added to complement Mendte, and they became the station's new top anchor team, anchoring KYW's 6 and 11 p.m. newscasts.